Vearance/val-extension/README.md

 # VCT Live Scores Browser Extension

 Basically tells you when is the next VCT match is.
-Also tells you the live score of ongoing VCT matches is available.
+Also tells you the live score of ongoing VCT matches if it's available.

 Chrome version:
 `https://chromewebstore.google.com/detail/okbakaehodmkheollelbkligkploblae`